 Harris v.
 State Farm was one of Bordas & Bordas' cases involving truly profound psychological harm inflicted by an insurance company.
 Christy Harris is a woman whose husband and child were killed in an automobile accident.
 Ms. Harris suffered extensive psychological damage as a result of having to live through the wrongful death of her husband and child and the abusive insurance company attacks on her and her family that followed.
 A settlement was reached on behalf of her and her surviving children.
 The case, filed in Monongalia County, West Virginia, and settlement are discussed in the newspaper article available here.
 The settlement at the time was believed to be the largest in Monongalia County on behalf of clients involved in an automobile collision.

 Boggs v.
 Camden-Clark Memorial Hospital was a malicious prosecution case that arose when a hospital corporation filed counterclaims accusing a Bordas & Bordas client of filing a frivolous lawsuit.
 Because it was the hospital corporation that was in fact guilty of filing a frivolous case, Bordas & Bordas brought the truth to light and the hospital corporation settled.
 Bordas & Bordas continues to take a particular interest in cases in which individuals are unlawfully and intentionally harmed by others.

 Contact us today to discuss your case with a knowledgeable West Virginia psychological injuries lawyer.
-For your convenience, we have law offices in Wheeling and Moundsville, West Virginia, St. Clairsville, Ohio, and Pittsburgh, Pennsylvania.
+For your convenience, we have law offices in Wheeling or Moundsville, West Virginia, St. Clairsville, Ohio and Pittsburgh, Pennsylvania.

 What Is an Intentional Tort?